 As a quantitative ecologist in a Department of Fisheries, Wildlife, and Conservation Biology (FWCB), I am interested in helping people make robust statistical inferences when confronted with a variety of messy data situations.
 This is a strength I bring to the FWCB faculty and students.
 Being a quantitative ecologist requires identifying and solving problems arising from the way data are collected in ecology and natural resource management fields.

 Tailoring of models: Recent advances in statistical and computation methods, and in particular Markov Chain Monte Carlo (MCMC) techniques, have opened the door to developing sophisticated models that allow estimation of underlying biological processes of interest, while accounting for the observational processes giving rise to the data.
 I take advantage of these advances to develop models tailored to specific problems when data sets are rich, the problem is common (or recurring), and complex modeling is likely to offer substantially different answers than simpler methods.
-Recent examples include estimating occupancy or abundance while accounting for imperfect detection in otter and moose surveys (Aing et al. 2011, Fieberg et al. 2013) and accounting for selection bias when characterizing mixed-migration strategies of white-tailed deer (Fieberg and Conn 2014), and modeling state-dependent relationships and transition risk for ecosystems exhibiting alternative stable states (Vitense et al. 2018, 2021).
+Examples include estimating occupancy or abundance while accounting for imperfect detection in otter and moose surveys (Aing et al. 2011, Fieberg et al. 2013, ArchMiller et al. 2018), accounting for selection bias when characterizing mixed-migration strategies of white-tailed deer (Fieberg and Conn 2014), and modeling state-dependent relationships and transition risk for ecosystems exhibiting alternative stable states (Vitense et al. 2018, 2021).